 Why video calls can leave you anxious and exhausted

-Video chatting is helping us stay employed and connected with friends and family.
-So why are so many people finding it stressful and tiring?
+Video chatting helps us stay connected with loved ones and can even create more job opportunities.
+So why do so many of us find it stressful and tiring?

-Since the COVID-19 pandemic hit, we've spent far more time on video calls - and this can take its toll on our well-being.
+In today's remote work era, we inevitably spend far more time in virtual than in real life meetings than we used to.
+This can take its toll on our well-being.
 Firstly, there are sound issues, glitches and screen freezes to contend with, as well as the urge to fill any silences when you're staring at people on a screen.

-"Zoom calls are making me exhausted and are doing nothing for my anxiety," says Hayley Smith, who works in PR.
+"Zoom fatigue is doing nothing for my anxiety," says Hayley Smith, who works in PR.
 "At first, I found them really productive, as I wasn't spending time travelling to meetings and felt like it was streamlining my workload.
 But people are starting to want calls for everything."

 "Negotiating a new medium for communicating with people - as per video calls – is effortful and can be resource depleting," she explains.
-"We are working out the new social etiquette, how to be effectively heard, how to ensure we stay on top of the meeting, how to speak up without being rude."
+"We are working out the new social etiquette, how to be effectively heard, how to ensure we stay on top of the video meeting, how to speak up without being rude and even whether to make eye contact."

-We also need to regulate ourselves in a different way when video calling, Russell says.
-This might mean thinking twice about actions we normally do at home - for example, scratching ourselves - because other people can now see us.
+Russell also says we need to regulate ourselves in a different way when video calling.
+This might mean thinking twice about actions we normally do at home - for example, scratching ourselves - because other people might see us.

 "We are attending to a number of faces staring right at us, and our face is also on screen for all to see," Russell adds.
 "It can be very draining to be paying attention to how people see us and how they view our reactions."